Antoine Pilon

 Antoine Pilon (born July 9, 1993) is a Canadian actor from Saint-Bruno-de-Montarville, Quebec.
 He is most noted for his role as Émile Lapointe in the television drama series Nouvelle adresse, for which he was a Gémeaux Award nominee for Best Supporting Actor in a Drama Series in 2015.

-His other roles have included the films Garage at Night (Garage de soir), The Squealing Game (La chasse au collet), Mad Dog Labine and Matthias & Maxime, and the television series Victor Lessard, Terreur 404, Le Chalet, Manuel de la vie sauvage and Entre deux draps.
+His other roles have included the films Garage at Night (Garage de soir), The Squealing Game (La chasse au collet), Mad Dog Labine, Matthias & Maxime, Victoire (La Cordonnière) and Out Standing (Seule au front), and the television series Victor Lessard, Terreur 404, Le Chalet, Manuel de la vie sauvage and Entre deux draps.

-He is in a relationship with actress Catherine Brunet.
+Over 2019-2023, Pilon was regularly nominated for the Prix Gémeaux.